If dogs are man’s best friend, they’re kids’ best friend forever, or BFF, as we said back in the day.

 You should still teach your children to be gentle, though, and not to disturb any dog when they’re eating or chewing on a bone.

 The only downside to a doodle is that they need regular grooming as a poodle would.

 Golden doodles aren’t as high energy as the golden retriever, but you’ll still need to give them two walks a day.

-The greatest thing about poodles is that they come in a range of sizes, and they’re hypoallergenic.
+The greatest thing about poodles is that they come in various sizes, and they’re hypoallergenic.